 First Los Angeles Philharmonic performance: February 18, 1943, with William Steinberg conducting

+Of all composers in the 20th century, of none is it truer to say that the more we know the less we know.
 We have learned much about Shostakovich since his death in 1975, from reminiscences of friends, from letters and documents, from his now discredited autobiography Testimony, and from our deeper knowledge of life in the Soviet Union.
 The one thing that comes through clearly is that for any artist under Stalin’s regime the most prized skill was that of dissembling.
 For Shostakovich, who was inordinately shy and who hated appearing in public, it became second nature to keep his thoughts to himself, to play his cards with the utmost circumspection, to lie when necessary, and to choose his friends with care.
-A composer in such circumstances has the blessing of his own music, for who can say what his music is about?
-Like Beethoven, Shostakovich could string his audience along, letting them believe one message and then (perhaps) delivering a different one.
+A composer in such circumstances has the blessing of his own music, which can express exactly what he wants it to express without him having to explain its meaning to anyone.
+Who can say what his music is about?
+How can we know that the hints and explanations the composer did give are the truth?
+Like Beethoven, Shostakovich had such supreme command of his craft that he could string his audience along, letting them believe one message and then (perhaps) delivering a different one.
 Or perhaps the same one?

-The Fifth Symphony was composed at a critical juncture in Shostakovich’s career, since for the first time (and not the last) he had to confront the peril of Stalin’s displeasure.
-This was aroused by his opera Lady Macbeth of Mtsensk, whose expressionistic intensity and brutal narrative offended the Great Leader.
+The Fifth Symphony, probably the most popular of the composer’s 15 in today’s concert halls, was written at a critical juncture in Shostakovich’s career, since for the first time (and not the last) he had to confront the peril of Stalin’s displeasure.
+This was aroused by his opera Lady Macbeth of the Mtsensk District, whose expressionistic intensity and brutal narrative offended the Great Leader.
 In January 1936 Pravda devoted a ferocious column to condemning the opera.
-In Stalin’s world such criticism was life-threatening, not merely career-threatening, which would explain why Shostakovich withheld the exploratory Fourth Symphony he was then working on, and composed instead the Fifth.
+In Stalin’s world such criticism was life-threatening, not merely career-threatening, which would explain why Shostakovich withheld the exploratory Fourth Symphony he was then working on and composed instead the Fifth.

-The shadows of both Beethoven and Mahler hang over the first two movements, the first movement displaying great ingenuity in the control of tempo and the second couched in a folksy idiom.
-The third movement is notable for the fine quality of the string writing and its intensity of expression.
+The shadows of both Beethoven and Mahler hang over the first two movements, the first movement displaying great ingenuity in the control of tempo from slow to fast and back, and the second couched in a folksy idiom, with traces of the jocular spirit of all scherzos.
+The third movement is notable for the fine quality of the string writing (the brass are not involved) and its intensity of expression.
 In contrast the finale gives the brass and percussion a chance to flex their muscles and hammer home the message of... what?
-Triumph in the major key, perhaps; pride in a populist regime, perhaps; the mask of jollity concealing the agony beneath, perhaps.
-The language of music remains forever inscrutable.
+Triumph in the major key, perhaps; pride in a populist regime, perhaps; the mask of jollity concealing the tears beneath, perhaps.
+The language of music remains forever inscrutable. — Hugh Macdonald